Serie A hopes there’s plenty to celebrate with holiday games

 It’s a timely move, considering the Italian game is in dire need of a boost after the Azzurri’s failure to qualify for the World Cup for the first time in six decades.

 “It’s a way to try and boost the brand value of Serie A,” Baldissoni said.

 It also coincides with the most competitive Serie A in years.
-The top four clubs — Napoli, six-time defending champion Juventus, Inter and Roma — are within seven points of each other.
+Entering this weekend’s matches, the top four clubs — Inter Milan, Napoli, six-time defending champion Juventus, and Roma — are within five points of each other.

 Serie A recently made a switch and assigned its international TV rights for the next three seasons to IMG for 370 million euros ($440 million) per season, nearly double the value of the previous deal with MP and Silva.